dekoza/mtgpl/AFR.rst

    Improvised Weaponry deals 2 damage to any target.
 Create a Treasure token.
 (It's an artifact with "|tap|, Sacrifice this artifact: Add one mana of any color.")

-:mtgtip:`"Inferno of the Star Mounts"<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/7/c788c6a6-20d9-4a93-a898-330b085226c4.jpg?1625509918|https://scryfall.com/card/afr/151/inferno-of-the-star-mounts?utm_source=api>`
+:mtgtip:`Inferno of the Star Mounts<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/7/c788c6a6-20d9-4a93-a898-330b085226c4.jpg?1625597280|https://scryfall.com/card/afr/151/inferno-of-the-star-mounts?utm_source=api>`
    This spell can't be countered.

    Flying, haste

-   |mana_r|: "Inferno of the Star Mounts" gets +1/+0 until end of turn.
+   |mana_r|: Inferno of the Star Mounts gets +1/+0 until end of turn.
 When its power becomes 20 this way, it deals 20 damage to any target.

 :mtgtip:`Jaded Sell-Sword<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/f/ff5219c0-fb43-47b1-b682-131ba7c70990.jpg?1625171478|https://scryfall.com/card/afr/152/jaded-sell-sword?utm_source=api>`